RealProHenis/StreamChats/README.md

 -Facebook chat isn't working since that requires FB to review & approve my developer app which I haven't bothered to follow through on and tbh have no idea how to do

 -The security on this is BAD.
 All sensitive data (API keys & secrets) are stored in plain text in the current users registry editor.
-Once I learn how to do hash functions or whatever, I can improve this
+(Computer\HKEY_CURRENT_USER\Software\StreamChats) Once I learn how to do hash functions or whatever, I can improve this